saiccoumar/PX4_Docker_Config/README.md

 ### MacOS X11 Server setup:
 In progress.
 The recommended Xserver software is Xquartz.
+### Step 1: Download a X11 server implementation.
+The download can be found here: https://www.xquartz.org/.

 ## Connecting Visual Studio Code to the Docker container:
 If you have visual studio code on the host machine, you can directly develop on the docker container.
 I found it to be objectively the best experience for development on the container and it doesn't consume container resources heavily as using an IDE on the container.